aldaghri/CMU/README.md

 **Note:** The code normalizes all features along with the response variable such that each has the range [0,1].

-In the shell file you can set the following parameters:
+In the shell files you can set the following parameters:
 | Parameter  | Description |
 | ---------- | ----------- |
 | `Alpha`  | Regularization parameter for ridge regression |